 Our Safeguarding Leads.

-The Designated Safeguarding Lead is Mrs S Evans.
+The Designated Safeguarding Lead is Mrs Susie Evans.

 The Local Authority Designated Officers are Carola Salvadori and Jane Parmenter.
 They can be contacted via the LADO Secure Mailbox (ladosecure-mailbox@devon.gcsx.gov.uk).

-If you have concerns regarding a child, you can call either Multi Agency Safeguarding Hub or Plymouth Gateway on the below numbers.
+If you have concerns regarding a child or their family, you can call either the Multi Agency Safeguarding Hub (MASH) or Plymouth Gateway on the below numbers.

 MASH- Multi-Agency Safeguarding Hub